• Skip to primary navigation

 What kind of nuts can you put in pesto?

 Pesto usually has pine nuts, but they're expensive and not as easy to find.
 My favorite nuts to make pesto with are pistachios & almonds.
-You can also use pecans or walnuts in this pistachio pasta to make it pecan or walnut pesto pasta.
+Use pecans or walnuts in this pistachio pasta to make it pecan or walnut pesto pasta.

 Can you substitute pistachios for pine nuts in pesto?